 Declaring a Minor in AFAM

 Students should first contact the program director to discuss course selection.
-The minor must be formally declared on an Academic Change form through the Office of Academic Affairs.
-Students should check periodically with the program director to ensure that the AFAM requirements are being fulfilled.
+The minor must be formally declared on an Academic Change form through the Center for Academic Advising and Support Services.
+Students should check periodically with the program director to ensure that AFAM requirements are being fulfilled.